You are here

 Students Should Get Free Library Cards.

 Illinois Library District law does not allow free student cards and requires the Library Board to charge a fee for library service for people who live outside the Library District that is equal to the tax paid by taxpayers.
 However, if an Intergovernmental Agreement is reached in which services are exchanged in equivalent value of library cards, this may be possible.
-For the 2020/2021 School Year, the Library and D303 School District have an Intergovernmental Agreement that allows for students of D303 to obtain a Student Card.
-The Intergovernmental Agreement will continue for the 2021/2022 school year.
+The Library and Community Unit District 303 have an Intergovernmental Agreement that allows for students of the school district to obtain a Student Card.
 This process is reviewed annually to determine the value equivalency.
 For more information on how to receive a card, email the Youth Services Manager or D303 Administration.

 Why Isn’t Campton Township In The Library District?